Cupped Boards

 20 July 2013 at 8:09 pm #15108Ken I bought my lumber too.
 My is rough but I have different problem, I try to chose my boards carefully, usually it’s moulding grade( not clear) when I picked all look good after day in my room surprises appear((

 Well, I will ask Paul for next small project as a lumber rack in small spaces some small version of Castle style and his vision on storage of wood.
-What do you think about that?Toronto, Canada
+What do you think about that?Attachments:

 Quiet a few Ideas for lumber racks here buddy